redundent/kotlin-xml-builder/README.md

 Release Notes
 =
+Version 1.2
+-
+* Added a `sitemap` method to allow for easy generation of sitemaps (which is what this project was created for in the first place).
+* Added `String.invoke` for elements allowing you to specify elements by just their name (see docs above)
+* Added some searching methods to search child nodes. `filter`, `first`, `firstOrNull`, and `exists`.
+* Added some mutation methods to allow you to add/remove/replace nodes in an element.

 Version 1.1
 -
 * Added convenience method for elements with just a name and value. `element("name", "value")`